jmhardison/adfsusermappingapi/README.md

 * `PORT` - The port you want the API to listen on.
 Heroku defines this for you, but other services will require it set.
 * `MONGOSTRING` - The connection string for mongo service.

-Changes to ADFS require the creation of a custom theme and the import of a modified onload.js file. (to be added to repo soon)
+Changes to ADFS require the creation of a custom theme and the import of a modified onload.js file.

 ## GET REAL ID FROM ALT ID